 As a strong voice in the health community and as a profession of integrity, we acknowledge our responsibility to ensure all Australians participate equally and equitably in all areas of life.
 The opportunity remains for our profession to become culturally safe in our various roles as physiotherapy professionals, medical experts, researchers, educators, advocates, and collaborators.
 In turn, we aim to make our collective contribution towards reconciliation in Australia.

-Building on the foundations laid in the APA’s first Reconciliation Action Plan (RAP), the second iteration, Innovate RAP 2017-19, has at its core the practical steps the profession can take to move towards reconciliation with Aboriginal and Torres Strait Islander communities.
+Building on the foundations laid in the APA’s previous Reconciliation Action Plan's (RAP), the third iteration, Innovate RAP 2022-24, has at its core the practical steps the profession can take to move towards reconciliation with Aboriginal and Torres Strait Islander communities.

-The APA’s Innovate RAP 2017-2019 provides us with the opportunity to create a culturally safe and sensitive profession.
+The APA’s Innovate RAP 2022-2024 provides us with the opportunity to create a culturally safe, sensitive and brave profession.
 The current focus of our efforts to ‘Close the Gap’ in life expectancy is on education of current and future physiotherapists who are culturally safe and sensitive, with the goal of ending any trace of institutional racism present in our profession.

 Through the implementation of this RAP, it is our goal to provide physiotherapists with opportunities to help close the gap in their communities, educational institutions and hospital settings.